AI In Retail Sector

 Artificial Intelligence has been making game-changing impacts in the business world.
-Today businesses, especially retailers, regardless of size and vertical, are increasingly ardent to build AI solutions.
-In fact, they need it requisitely as competition is skyrocketing and consumers are more attracted to online offers.
+Nowadays, businesses, especially retailers, regardless of size, are increasingly enthusiastic to build and deploy AI solutions.
+In fact, retail businesses must implement AI-like trending digital solutions to remain competitive and improve customer experiences.

 How can all these things be achieved?

-Yes, artificial intelligence today has solutions for all the pain points of retailers, including solutions to improve in-store operations and workforce productivity.
+AI Technology can address the pain points of retailers.
+Yes, artificial intelligence solutions will help retailers to improve in-store operations and workforce productivity.

 #1 Personal Shopping Assistant

 The fashion retailer North Face uses a platform and bot that helps customers on mobile find their preferred products when they are in the store.
-Other known bots in the retail industry today that are bringing huge benefits to their owners are Sephoras Chabot and the personal shopping assistant developed by spring, an e-commerce company that connects retailers and shoppers.
+Other AI bots in the retail industry are bringing huge benefits to their owners are Sephoras Chabot.
+This personal shopping assistant developed by spring, an e-commerce company that connects retailers and shoppers.

-When needed to build such kind of apps, large firms always prefer the best mobile app development company or chatbot development company or AI development company who has a sound understanding of trending technologies.
+When needed to build such kinds of apps, large firms always prefer the best mobile app development company, or chatbot development company, or AI development company that has a sound understanding of trending technologies.

 #2 Staff Optimization

 Physical retailing is heavily staff-driven.
-Poor staff can be a reason to reduced sales and damaged brand image.
+Poor staff can be a reason for reduced sales and damaged brand image.
 AI-powered predictive modeling helps retailers eliminate this hassle.

-This gives them ability to access historical information like footfalls, customer interactions, and approach shown towards the customers, so they can use this measure to optimize staff.
-The optimized staff can help gain greater sales, deliver improved customer experience and achieve higher customer retention rate.
+This gives the ability to access historical information like footfalls, customer interactions, and approaches shown towards the customers, so they can use this measure to optimize staff.
+The optimized staff can help gain greater sales, deliver improved customer experience and achieve a higher customer retention rate.

 #3 Store Foot Print Optimization

-Algorithms give retailers an idea on which is the best location for their products or brand, or should that be opened or not in the intended area.
-This intelligence is gained from analyzing the historical data like demographics, the local market, distance from competitors, nearby events and current information like weather patterns.
+Algorithms give retailers an idea of which is the best location for their products or brand or should be opened or not in the intended area.
+This intelligence is gained from analyzing historical data like demographics, the local market, distance from competitors, nearby events, and current information like weather patterns.
 So retailers can easily measure the viability of their expansion planning in the desired location.

 #4 Optimization of Supply Chain

-In order to predict accurate demand and supply forecasting, prescriptive demand models regard past sales of different products, events, marketing campaigns, and seasonality etc. So retailers can easily optimize logistics and enable effective use of operational funds.
+To predict accurate demand and supply forecasting, prescriptive demand models regard past sales of different products, events, marketing campaigns, seasonality, etc. So retailers can easily optimize logistics and enable effective use of operational funds.

 #5 Intelligent Product Searches

-Using Artificial Intelligence, consumers can take photos of the products they see in any advertise, or in the real world, and then check whether the similar item is available in a retailer shop.
+Using Artificial Intelligence, consumers can take photos of the products they see in any advertisement in the real world, and then check whether a similar item is available in a retail shop.
 It is useful for beginners to have a fantastic shopping experience.

 Generally, consumers often see what they like, but do not know the brand, product, or where they originate from.
 Taking photos is not just for shopping, but there are other areas where AI can play a role in the shopping experience.
 In addition, deep learning enables Artificial Intelligence to look at stacks of multiple websites to find an available item.

-When you leave the shop with any products, the amount from your Amazon will automatically deduct for your purchase.
-Amazon is planning to make more shops driven by Artificial Intelligence like Amazon Go, where less than 6 staff members is required to complete the regular tasks.
+When you leave the shop with any products, the amount from your Amazon will automatically deduct from your purchase.
+Amazon is planning to make more shops driven by Artificial Intelligence like Amazon Go, where less than 6 staff members are required to complete the regular tasks.

 #6 Virtual Fitting Rooms

-Virtual fitting rooms can become a reality with the Artificial Intelligence technology.
-Undoubtedly, doing trail with different outfits can be very boring and time consuming.
+Virtual fitting rooms can become a reality with Artificial Intelligence technology.
+Undoubtedly, doing the trial with different outfits can be very boring and time-consuming.
 Also, they won’t allow you to try more than 4 outfits at a time.
 With the advances like AI and Machine Learning, all your worries will be solved.

 The virtual trail rooms are fitted with digital mirrors, which enable shoppers to try on different dresses.
 Customers can also experiment with their clothing using a touch-based interface.
 With this technology, cosmetic brands also benefit greatly because they can see how consumers view them without actually applying the product.